 Some patches or spots can become scaly and dry.
 Over time, the patches get larger and start to connect, covering larger areas of your skin.

 The patches might be more noticeable after sun exposure because the rest of your skin tans (or gets darker) but the infected area won’t.
 This makes them stand out a little more.

 Tinea versicolor affects many people worldwide.
-People living in tropical or subtropical regions are most at risk.
-It is common during summer months in temperate climates and around puberty when the oil glands of the skin are more active.
+It’s unclear why yeast overgrows on some people’s skin and not others.
+People living in tropical or subtropical regions are most at risk for tinea versicolor.
+It’s common during the summer months in temperate climates and around puberty when your skin’s oil glands are more active.

-You may be at higher risk if your immune system does not function properly.
-This may occur if you take medications like corticosteroids, have had an organ transplant, or have medical conditions like diabetes.
-Pregnant women are more susceptible to tinea versicolor.
+You may be at higher risk if you have a weak immune system.
+This may happen if you take medications like corticosteroids or have medical conditions like diabetes.
+People who are pregnant are more susceptible to tinea versicolor because of hormonal changes.

 For most people, tinea versicolor causes mild symptoms.
 These may include: